googlefonts/science-gothic/sources/Master Source Files ReadMe.md

-# About the Master folder
+# About the Sources folder

 ## General